GunaKoppula/ERAV1-Session-5/README.md

   scheduler.step()
 ```

-We used total 20 epoch (The number of passes that needs to be done on entire dataset)
+I used total 20 epoch
 ```
 Adjusting learning rate of group 0 to 1.0000e-03.
 Epoch 20